 Roger Dubuis is a brand that intrigues and fascinates me.
-It is useless to hide it, I love technologically driven watches, with an attractive design, which showcase all the technical savoir faire of the maisons that produce them.
-Roger Dubuis undoubtedly owns these characteristics and thanks to the possibility of being able to visit the manufacture of the brand in that of Meyrin, in Geneva, I have had the opportunity to appreciate it for a very, very close time.
+It is useless to hide it from you, I love technologically advanced watches, with an attractive design, which show off all the technical savoir faire of the maison that produce them.
+Roger Dubuis undoubtedly possesses these characteristics and thanks to the possibility of being able to visit the manufacture of the brand in that of Meyrin, in Geneva, I was able to appreciate it from very, very close.

 A look at the brand

-Roger Dubuis is the brand founded in 1995 by the watchmaker of the same name and today it is part of the Richemont galaxy, after being purchased in 2005.
+Roger Dubuis is the brand founded in 1995 by the homonymous watchmaker and today it is part of the Richemont galaxy, after having been purchased in 2005.

-His know-how is mainly focused on the design, engineering and construction of movements, with everything that comes with it in terms of mechanical studies and materials.
+Its know-how is mainly focused on the conception, engineering and construction of movements, with all that that entails in terms of mechanical and material studies.

-It is one of the very few brands to be able to certify with the Geneva Punch many of its calibers and the philosophies of product development on which it has decided to focus in the last period can be divided into two distinct strands:
+It is one of the very few brands to be able to certify many of its calibers with the Geneva Hallmark and the product development philosophies on which it has decided to focus in the last period can be divided into two distinct strands:

-- Adrenaline Factor, of which all versions of excalibur born from the collaborations with Pirelli and Lamborghini are part.
+- Adrenaline Factor, which includes all versions of the Excalibur born from collaborations with Pirelli and Lamborghini.

-- Expressive Singularity,to which all the "unique series" belong, the new Excalibur "Diabolus in Machina" and "Pride" and the famous Excalibur "Knights of the Round Table".
+- Expressive Singularity, to which all the “unique series” belong, the new Excalibur “Diabolus in Machina” and “Superbia” and the very famous Excalibur “Knights of the Round Table”.

-In recent years Roger Dubuis has focused much of his energy on collaborations with Lamborghini is Pirelli, to the detriment of expressive singularities.
-These partnerships are not just a marketing gimmick that can sponsor certain models or find new customers, but are based on sharing of values, visions, on joint technological development and the ability to provide its customers with richer and more fulfilling experiences.
+In recent years Roger Dubuis has focused much of his energy on collaborations with Lamborghini e Pirelli, to the detriment of expressive singularities.
+These partnerships are not a simple marketing gimmick to sponsor certain models or find new customers, but they are founded on sharing of values, visions, on joint technological development and on the possibility of providing its customers with experiences that are richer and more fulfilling.

-From this modus operandi and from these synergies have been born several innovations in the first place from the point of view of materials and their processing (think of the carbon finish or mineral composite used in the Excalibur Twofold), and then arrive at completely new one-off models created on the specifications of customers eager to have a real unique watch to combine with their car , as with theExcalibur One-Off with two inclined flying tourbillons and jumping hours.
+From this modus operandi and from these synergies various innovations were born, primarily from the point of view of materials and their processing (think of the carbon finish or the mineral composite used in the Excalibur Twofold), to then arrive at one-off models of the all unpublished and created to the specifications of customers wishing to have a truly unique watch to match their car, as for theExcalibur One Off with two inclined flying tourbillons and jumping hours.

-In this regard, it has recently been born within the company the Qlab, which is an area where younger children can be free to express their ideas, and artisans can not only carry on their art crafts, but also create new ones.
-From this initiative was born the new work with which the riders of the Excalibur "Knights of the round table" based on low-poly technology and, consequently, a new art craft are decorated.
+In this regard, the Qlab, that is an area in which younger children can be free to express their ideas and artisans can not only carry on their art professions, but also create new ones.
+From this initiative was born the new process with which the knights of the Excalibur are decorated "Knights of the round table" based on low-poly technology and, consequently, a new craft of art.

-As mentioned above, Roger Dubuis's manufacture mainly produces movements and we have been shown the entire production process which, starting from a brass or carbon plate, leads to obtaining a finished and decorated caliber in accordance with the standards imposed by the Hallmark of Geneva.
-But what allows Roger Dubuis to stand out from other manufacturers of the same level?
-Well, the reasons are different, let me explain:
+As previously mentioned, the Roger Dubuis manufacture mainly produces movements and we were shown the entire production process which, starting with a brass or carbon plate, leads to obtaining a finished and decorated caliber in accordance with the standards set by the Hallmark of Geneva.
+But what makes Roger Dubuis stand out from other manufacturers of the same level?
+Well, the reasons are different, let me explain them to you:

-- Integrated Quality Control:every single plate (generally skeletonized) at the end of its production process is controlled by a CNC metrological machine without the aid of optical systems, which would not have the same precision.
-For example, each hole is physically controlled at 6 different points, thus calculating the deviation of dimensions from the drawing.
-If the measured deviation approaches the limit of the tolerances imposed, an alert is sent to the CNC machine that has completed the machining so that the tools are replaced or a re-set of the machine itself is performed.
+- Integrated Quality Control: every single platen (generally skeletonized) at the end of its production process is checked by a CNC metrological machine without the aid of optical systems, which would not have the same precision.
+Each hole, for example, is physically checked in 6 different points, thus calculating the deviation of the dimensions with respect to the drawing.
+If the measured deviation approaches the limit of the imposed tolerances, an alert is sent to the CNC machine that has completed the machining operations so that they can go to replace the tools or perform a re-set of the machine itself.

-All this logic is part of a feedback control system called Jarvis that allows you to constantly monitor the health of the different machine tools and intervene in time on them to reduce the number of defective components to be discarded.
-The rate of discarded components obtained is only 3%.
+All this logic is part of a feedback control system called Jarvis which allows you to constantly monitor the health of the various machine tools and to intervene in time on them to reduce the number of defective and discarded components.
+The rate of rejected components obtained is only 3%.

-- Know-how on carbon processing:working this material is not easy and requires specific configurations and calibrations of the machines involved in its processing, which can take several hours.
-Roger Dubuis has developed, over the years, a level know-how that allows him to make platines and various components in this material without resorting to the support of external companies.
-I would also like to point out the great collaboration with the establishment of the Geneva Punch to be able to certify carbon gauges with this seal, since the finishes on this material are not visible as on metals.
+- Know-how on carbon processing: working this material is not easy and requires specific configurations and calibrations of the machines involved in its processing, which can take several hours.
+Over the years, Roger Dubuis has developed a level of know-how that allows him to make plates and various components in this material without resorting to the support of external companies.
+I would also like to point out the great collaboration with the institution of the Hallmark of Geneva to be able to certify even carbon gauges with this seal, since the finishes on this material are not as visible as on metals.

-- Finishes:all finishes of each individual part, toothed wheel or bridge are performed manually.
-To see people still hand-waxing on each wheel, the perlage on all decks and the polishing called "black polishing" on each vine is incredible and clearly conveys what is behind the relative process of realization and, consequently, at the price of a watch belonging to haute horlogerie.
+- Finishes: all the finishes of each single pin, toothed wheel or bridge are done manually.
+Seeing people still performing the cerclage on each wheel by hand, the perlage on all the bridges and the "black polishing" on each screw is incredible and clearly conveys what lies behind the related manufacturing process and, consequently, the price. of a watch belonging to Haute Horlogerie.

-By seeing live what lies behind the images attached to this article, you can perceive the enormous amount of time and human energy required to achieve the level of detail and perfection present in Roger Dubuis calibers.
+Seeing live what lies behind the images attached to this article, it is possible to perceive the enormous expenditure of time and human energy required to obtain the level of detail and perfection present in the Roger Dubuis calibers.

 We were able to touch 5 watches from collaborations with Lamborghini and Pirelli.